 Amiens.
 The cathedral in Amiens is the classic High-Gothic structure, its thrilling verticality balanced by measured horizontal movement.
 Drive to Lille for the Eurostar to London St Pancras, arriving c.
 7.15pm.

-Eurostar (1st class, standard premier); coach travel; hotel accommodation; breakfasts and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Train travel by Eurostar (Standard Premier); coach travel; hotel accommodation; breakfasts and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Hôtel du Golf de l’Ailette, Chamouille: a comfortable 3-star located a short drive from Laon in an attractive position by a lake.
 Hotel Le Grand Monarque, Chartres: a centrally located 4-star hotel.
 Hotel Mercure Amiens: a modern 3-star hotel near to the cathedral.
 Single rooms are doubles for sole use throughout.